Molech was a false god of ancient Canaan

 Ashtoreth is mentioned three times in scripture, in 1 Kings 11:5 & 33, 2 Kings 23:13.
 When Ashtoreth is mentioned in scripture, she is linked to Molech, (also called Milcom in the Bible).

 Ashtaroth is mentioned 12 times in the Old Testament.
 The word is used as the name of a town in ancient Israel in Deuteronomy 1:4, Joshua 9:10, 12:4, 13:12, 13:31 and 1 Chronicles 6:71.
-That towns were named after the fertility goddess indicates that her worship was already widespread when the children of Israel entered the land of Palestine.
+That towns were named after the fertility goddess indicates that her worship was already widespread when the children of Israel entered the land of Canaan.

 In Judges 2:13 & 10:6, 1 Samuel 7:3 & 4, 12:10 & 31:10, Ashtaroth refers to the ancient Canaanite fertility goddess, with a slightly different spelling than Ashtoreth.
 Ashtoreth was the goddess of war and fertility, called Ishtar by Assyrians and Babylonians, called Astarte by Greeks and Romans and called Tanith by North Africans.